Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 </property>
 ```

-#### Set the rest properties in Apache Hadoop MapReduce
+#### Configure Hadoop MapReduce

-If you run Hive on Apache Hadoop MapReduce, Hive can read configirations from Hadoop configuration files.
+If you run Hive on Hadoop MapReduce, Hive can read configirations from Hadoop configuration files.
 In addition,
-Hive's Hadoop jobs will store its immediate results on Alluxio.
+Hive's Hadoop jobs will store its intermediate results in Alluxio.

 You need to add the following properties to `core-site.xml` file in Hadoop: